coffee19850519/single_cell_spatial_image/pipeline/README.md

 ```

 ## Segmentation to pseudo RGB images
 Program **test_pipeline.py** is used to use the existing checkpoint to segmentation the generated pseudo RGB images.
 The top5 results generated after MI ranking are presented to the user.
-The category maps, visualizations and MI valuse corresponding to top5 are stored in the segmentation_test folder under specified output folder.
+The category map, visualization and MI value corresponding to top5 are stored in the segmentation_test folder under specified output folder.

 In **test_pipeline.py** ,these parameters are used: